|

-The term "Musculoskeletal Disorders" is used to cover a very wide range of ill-health conditions that affect the structures of the body: the bones, tendons, muscles and other tissues that are caused through physical force, repetition, vibration and posture constraints.
-Upper Limb Disorders are classed as Musculoskeletal Disorders
+The term 'Musculoskeletal Disorders' is used to cover a very wide range of ill-health conditions that affect the structures of the body: the bones, tendons, muscles and other tissues.
+These disorders can be caused through physical force, repetition, vibration and posture constraints.
+Upper Limb Disorders are Musculoskeletal Disorders.

 Some kinds of Upper Limb Disorders (ULDs) are well known, such as Carpal Tunnel Syndrome, Tennis Elbow and Vibration White Finger.
 Repetitive Strain Injury (RSI) is often used as a term for a range of ULDs that have been caused by repetitive movements, such as the hand movements of a typist.
+However, this term is becoming less used as the individual disorders and diseases are becoming more recognised.

 As part of the Risk Assessment that is completed, these three aspects of the work should be analysed as to whether or not there is a risk posed to the person.
 More detail about each of these areas is included in the below paragraphs.